vpelss/Emogics_Tarot_Script_WP/README.md

 Deck databases are set to 'draft' (not published), and should be kept that way, to keep your cherished database private.
 Deck databases can be easily modified our updated in the Wordpress page editor, or just copy and paste and update.
 To create a new database:
-1: Set the 'decks' page to published (so you can use it as a parent page).
+1: Set the 'emogic-databases' page to published (so you can use it as a parent page).
-2: Create a new page for the database and set it's parent page to 'decks' and set it to draft, not publish.
+2: Create a new page for the database and set it's parent page to 'emogic-databases' and set it to draft, not publish.
 This hides it from the public.
 3: Type or paste your flat file data base into the page and save it.
-4: Set the 'decks' page to draft to hide it again.
+4: Set the 'emogic-databases' page to draft to hide it again.
-5: Note that you can have multiple 'decks' page sub folders. eg: /decks/runes/(pages/db)  and /decks/tarot/(pages/db)
+5: Note that you can have multiple 'emogic-databases' page sub folders. eg: /emogic-databases/runes/(pages/db)  and /emogic-databases/tarot/(pages/db)

 The format for the deck databases is: